una/caniuse-component/README.md

 ## Development & Contribution

-To develop: `npm run dev`
+NPM scripts are used as the build system, so to develop, run: `npm run dev`.
+Consumable files are distributed in the root, and source files live within `/src`.

-To contribute: Please clone this down and submit a PR, or open an issue.
+To contribute: Please clone this down and submit a PR, or open an issue. 😘

 ## Credits